bsmith89/midas2-wiki/Home.md

 vastly, in particular with the addition of metagenome-assembled genomes (MAGs) sequenced from varied habitats.
 Therefore, it is necessary to update MIDAS reference database accordingly.
 On the other hand, processing the large amount of available genome sequences poses a significant compute challenge.
-For MIDAS 2.0, instead of generating the species clusters from scratch, we take advantage of several published collections of prokaryotic genome databases, and build MIDAS reference databases individually.
+For MIDAS2, instead of generating the species clusters from scratch, we take advantage of several published collections of prokaryotic genome databases, and build MIDAS reference databases individually.